brycekbargar/dotfiles/README.md

 1. Installing `tmux` with my configurations
 1. Installing `neovim` with my configurations

-Right now these scrips work on both a bare Arch Linux install (guest) and a bare OSX El Capitan install (host).
+Right now these scrips work on bare Arch and CentOS installs (guest) and a bare OSX El Capitan install (host).
 `/shrug` I think(?) it's idempotent, but

 Additionally for OSX (or any future host):